Who is Designed Receivable Solutions?

 Should I contact or pay Designed Receivable Solutions?

-The best way to handle this is to work with a credit repair professional.
-They delete millions of negative items every year from companies like Designed Receivable Solutions for millions of clients nationwide.
+The most effective way to deal with Designed Receivable Solutions is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like Designed Receivable Solutions on behalf of their clients.

 Will Designed Receivable Solutions sue me or garnish my wages?

 It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the Designed Receivable Solutions debt with the credit bureaus and possibly remove it from your credit report.
+They help you dispute the Designed Receivable Solutions debt with the credit bureaus and possibly remove it from your credit report.
 It’s also quite possible that you will never hear from or have to deal with Designed Receivable Solutions again.

 Some states allow wage garnishment, while others do not.
 If you are in a state that does not allow wage garnishment, it is illegal for a debt collector to threaten to garnish your wages.